 - 1. Project Proposal.
-Early in the term, each team is required to submit a project proposal that includes: a description of the project, purpose, project scope, and projected benefits.
+Early in the term, for approval, each team is required to submit a project proposal that includes: a description of the project, purpose, scope, and expected benefits.

 - 2. Project Plan.
 In the last week of the term, each team will submit a written project plan.
 This document should include, but not limited to, the following items:

 - 1) Executive Summary

 - 2) Project objectives

 - 3) Work breakdown structure

 - 4) Stakeholder analysis

 - 5) Time estimates

 - 6) Budget

 - 7) Project schedule and Gantt chart

 - 8) Risk/uncertainty assessment and contingency plans

+- 9) Summary

 - 3. Project Presentation.
 Each team will present its final project plan during the last week of the term.
 The objective of your presentation is to convince your audience that your proposed project is beneficial to your organization and that your team has the capability to execute it effectively.
 You have about 15 minutes to present your project plan.
-Presentations will be graded based on the team's effectiveness in

-convincing the audience, who are key stakeholders of this project, that they should support this project.
+Presentations will be graded based on the team's effectiveness in convincing the audience, who's roles are key stakeholders of this project, that they should support your project.
 Not all team members must speak, but you should think of ways to involve people in useful ways.